Native annuals for wet areas

 Good companions

-Cardinal Flower, Northern Blue Flag Iris, Spotted Joe-Pye Weed, Prairie Ironweed
+Cardinal Flower, Northern Blue Flag Iris, Spotted Joe-Pye Weed, and Prairie Ironweed

 Avoid planting with